- Borrow & Request

-THE primary source of demographic information from the U.S. Government is the found using American Fact Finder (US Census and other agencies; pulls data from many current and recent censuses and surveys into one place)
+THE primary source of demographic information from the U.S. Government is the found using the US Census Data website (US Census and other agencies; pulls data from many current and recent censuses and surveys into one place)

 Information about towns in Oregon (including Portland) is included the Oregon Explorer Rural Communities